JihedChaibi/STM32-with-no-IDE/README.md

 ✪ GNU Make (Makefiles)

-✪ GNU ARM Embedded Toolchain
+✪ GNU ARM Embedded Toolchain (Compiler/Other Tools)

 ✪ ST-Link (if you want to flash from the command line)